-- Sit up straight when you eat, eat small and healthy meals, cut back on tea or coffee to prevent indigestion problems – heart burn, nausea, distension.
+- Sit up straight when you eat, eat small and healthy meals, and cut back on tea or coffee to prevent indigestion problems – heartburn, nausea, and distension.

 - If your vision seems blurred try not to worry too much – it will pass off after delivery.

 - Maintain oral hygiene – brush your teeth at least twice a day.
-Periodontitis, a serious infection of gums has been linked to premature birth and increased risk of pregnancy related serious illnesses.
+Periodontitis, a serious infection of the gums has been linked to premature birth and increased risk of pregnancy-related serious illnesses.

-- Use moisturiser or calamine lotion if your skin feels itchy.
+- Use a moisturiser or calamine lotion if your skin feels itchy.

 Ask your doctor